 If your patients are taking these medications, you might be asking what nutrients have powerful impact on mitochondria and their ATP production.
 There are specific nutrients and levels shown to drive ATP production while also quenching the ROS produced as a byproduct.
 See the nutrient chart below for nutrient considerations.
 For more detailed information, reference the Immune Foundations In-Practice Guide.

 The Bottom Line

 Mitochondrial decline has been identified in chronic disease and aging for many years.
-However, making the connection clinically has been a somewhat slower adoption, as the test indicators are not standard labs.
+However, making the connection clinically has been a somewhat slower adoption since the test indicators are not standard labs.
 If you are treating chronic disease patients, you should consider assessing the need for mitochondrial support and implementing protocols.
-This often-overlooked piece just might solve the puzzle of autoimmunity, detoxification capacity and cardiovascular disease.
+This often overlooked piece just might solve the puzzle of autoimmunity, detoxification capacity and cardiovascular disease.

 Angela Lucterhand, DC received her doctorate in chiropractic from Palmer College of Chiropractic in Davenport, Iowa.
 While there, she was a graduate teaching assistant for courses including Anatomy and Physiology, Histology, the Central Nervous System, and Spinal Anatomy.
 She received her Bachelor of Arts at Indiana University.